Title

 Fidel V. Ramos reorganizes the Regional Development Councils to enhance local government autonomy and promote sustainable socio-economic development through active participation from government and private sectors.

-Regular members include all provincial governors; all city mayors; mayors of municipalities designated as provincial capitals; all presidents of the provincial league of mayors; the mayors of the municipality designated as the regional center; regional directors of agencies represented in the NEDA Board (with each agency represented by only one regional director); and private sector representatives comprising one-fourth of the members.
+Regular members include: (1) all provincial governors; (2) all city mayors; (3) mayors of municipalities designated as provincial capitals; (4) presidents of the provincial league of mayors; (5) the mayor of the municipality designated as the regional center; (6) regional directors of specified agencies (only one director per agency) and DECS, DSWD, DOT; and (7) private sector representatives constituting one-fourth of the fully-constituted council.

-PSRs are selected in accordance with guidelines approved by the NEDA Board as provided in Section 2.
+PSRs are selected according to guidelines approved by the NEDA Board (EO 325, Sec.
+2).

-The Chairman and Co-Chairman are appointed by the President from nominees submitted by the RDC.
-The RDC nominates at least two local chief executives and two private sector representatives.
-If the Chairman is from the government sector, the Co-Chairman must be from the private sector, and vice versa.
-Regional directors of national government agencies are excluded from nomination.
+The RDC nominates at least two local chief executives (ex-officio) and two PSRs; the President selects and appoints the Chairman and Co-Chairman.
+If the Chairman is from the government sector, the Co-Chairman must be from the private sector (and vice-versa).
+Regional directors of national government agencies in the region are not included in the nominees for Chairman and Co-Chairman (Sec.
+11).

-They serve a fixed term of three years coinciding with the regular term of local elective officials as provided in Section 14.
+They serve a fixed term of three years coinciding with the regular term of local elective officials (Sec.
+14).

-Yes, Section 16 states that the Executive Order does not apply to the Autonomous Region in Muslim Mindanao (ARMM) and the Cordillera Administrative Region (CAR).
+No. EO 325 does not apply to the Autonomous Region in Muslim Mindanao (ARMM) and the Cordillera Administrative Region (CAR) (Sec.
+16).

 Analyze Cases Smarter, Faster